 The off-the-tourist-tracks Karimun Jawa archipelago.
 Photo by Wandernity

 WHERE TO GO IN INDONESIA: SUMATRA

-One of the main point of interests on the island of Sumatra is Bukit Lawang.
+One of the main points of interest on the island of Sumatra is Bukit Lawang.
 Travelers spend time in the Gunung Leuser National Park in order to meet the Orang Utan.
 The Orang Utan is rehabilitated into the park and most of them are self-supporting again.
 Because they are used to the humans you will see them shortly after starting your hike.
 But there are lots of other animals to see too.
-If you are really lucky you might see an elephant or even an tiger.
-In the meantime you will hear a variety of birds singing for you while you are exploring the jungle.
+If you are really lucky you might see an elephant or even a tiger.
+In the meantime, you will hear a variety of birds singing for you while you are exploring the jungle.
 You will be able to join a guided 2-day trek in the park and sleep in the jungle, surrounded by vegetation and wildlife.

 It is easy to get to Bukit Lawang by bus from either Medan or Samosir Island.
 Booking your trip is not hard as there are many local tourist companies that off join er the same kind of trips in to the park to see the Orang Utan.